hashicorp/hcp-terraform-operator/docs/faq.md

   The `--sync-period` option specifies the minimum frequency at which watched resources are reconciled.
 The synchronization period should be aligned with the number of managed Customer Resources.
 If the period is too low and the number of managed resources is too high, you may observe slowness in synchronization.

+- **Does the Operator work with Terraform Enterprise?**

+  Yes, the operator can be configured for custom TFE API endpoints using the `operator.tfeAddress`.
+This value should be a valid URL, for the API of a Terraform Enterprise instance.
+Once the `tfeAddress` attribute is set, the operator will no longer access the public Terraform Cloud, but rather the private Terraform Enterprise instance.

 ## Performance

 - **How many Custom Resources can be managed by a single deployment of the Operator?**